Khatta Meetha (2010 film): Plot

-Gehna and Azad file a case against the fraudsters.
-Sanjay learns of this and gets Gehna transferred to another city, later hiring masked robbers who kill Azad while he is on his way to court.
+Gehna and Azad file a case against the fraudsters, and the former files a petition in court to open an investigation.
+Learning of this, Trigun, Suhas, and Harish panic and point fingers to each other, but Sanjay assures them of protection and gets Gehna transferred to another city.
+He hires masked robbers who kill Azad while he is on his way to court.
 Sachin takes the fatally injured Azad to the hospital for treatment.
 At the hospital, while Azad is dying in Sachin's arms, he reveals that while he was stealing the evidence, he saw Anjali being raped by Sanjay's friends, and it's not clear whether she was murdered by her rapists while she escaped or she committed suicide.

-Vowing vengeance against Sanjay, Sachin decides to search for the documents at Azad's house but finds them missing, prompting him to enlist the help of his sidekick Rangeela in a ploy to smoke them out.
+Vowing vengeance against Sanjay, a shocked Sachin decides to search for the documents at Azad's house but finds them missing, prompting him to enlist the help of his sidekick Rangeela in a ploy to smoke them out.
 Attempting to make sure the evidence isn't revealed, Sanjay decides to hide it elsewhere.
 Sachin follows Sanjay and spots him fleeing with the bag full of evidence, whence a fight ensues between Sanjay and Sachin.
-Sanjay is then killed after being run over by a truck, and Sachin successfully retrieves the evidence.
+As the fight escalates, the bag handle snaps, throwing away Sanjay on the road, who is then killed after being run over by a truck, and Sachin successfully retrieves the evidence.

-Trigun, Harish, and Suhas are arrested, and the whole family, especially Sachin's sisters-in-law, begins belittling him, claiming he was jealous of them, blaming him for tarnishing the family name.
+With evidence retrieved, Trigun, Harish, and Suhas are arrested and taken away by police officers.
+At the mansion, the whole family, especially Sachin's sisters-in-law, begins belittling him, claiming he was jealous of them, and blaming him for tarnishing the family name.
 Sachin then argues back that his brothers decided to silence the journalists and the general public who'd bring out the truth by bribing and threatening them.
 He further argues that while their husbands are still alive behind bars where the wives can see them, the people who died in the bridge collapse incident are gone forever, and nothing can be done to bring them back and he had to deal with the pain of losing Anjali the most, considering that his brothers-in-law had a hand in her death and were not reprimanded.

 Fully aware that others will strongly suspect that he did this to usurp the family mansion, Sachin decides to leave.
 Ramakant, realizing his honesty and trustworthiness, stops him and rekindles their relationship, saying that he is proud of him.
-As he gets out of the house, Sachin spots Gehna, who tells him that she remained a spinster waiting for him and confesses her love for Sachin, and they decide to marry.
+As he gets out of the house, Sachin spots Gehna, who tells him that everyone at the office pressures her to give him work after knowing what he did, and that she remained a spinster waiting for him.
+She confesses her love for Sachin, and they decide to get married.